schneider7/GitAnnounce/README.md

  - `ENV["STREAM_NAME"]` is the name of the stream you'd like to post the updates to.
 Create this stream *before* you use the engine. e.g. "GitHub Notifications" (with the quotes, if your stream name has spaces in it)
  - `ENV["BOT_EMAIL"]` is the "email" of the bot you just made, that will post the updates.
  - `ENV["BOT_API_KEY"]` is the Zulip API key for the bot you just made.
+ - `ENV["GITHUB_TOKEN"]` is the GitHub API access key you want to use.
+This is necessary if your organization's repos are private, as the `GET` requests done by GitAnnounce will fail unless you provide this authentication.

  You'll also need to create a file in your Rails app, under `config/initializers` and name it `git_announce.rb`.
-In this file, create a config hash and array as shown below, and populate it with your development team's information:
+In this file, create both a config hash and array as shown below, and populate it with your development team's information:

  ```ruby
 GitAnnounce.developers = {